gdt050579/AppCUI-rs/docs/chapter-3/event-loop/window.md

 * `window::Flags::None` - regular window (with a close button)
 * `window::Flags::Sizeable` - a window that has the resize grip and the maximize button
 * `window::Flags::NoCloseButton` - a window without a close button
+* `window::Flags::FixedPosition` - a window that can not be moved